Abdusamad98/easy-english-support/README.md

----
-title: Easy English — Support
-description: Help and support for the Easy English dictionary app.
----

 # Easy English — Support

 **Easy English** is a free English↔Uzbek dictionary that works fully offline.
 Look up words in both directions, read English definitions, and build your own personal vocabulary list.